garylirocks/quickrefs/azure-key-vault.markdown

   - and in the same **geography/security boundary** (eg. backup from Australia East, restore at Australia Central, not US East)

 ## Best practices

 - It's recommended to set up a **separate vault for each environment of each of your applications**, so if someone gained access to one of your vaults, the impact is limited;
 - Don't read secrets from the vault everytime, you should cache secret values locally or load them into memory at startup time;
+- Key Vault is not intended as storage for user passwords.

 ## CLI